KiltedCode/khandaria-campaign/sessions/2026/2026-04-09-mind-the-gap.md

 `Sin` says should work but not long term
 have soldiers pull instead of horses for weight purposes
 will take 4 castings

+`Sin` swims to other side to help
+`Lucy` still suspicious and watching
+newly set up camp, some building timbers
+well behaved Qublan conscripts
+take down other half and floats towards `Qa'dat` who floats over and asks about the fire wood
+`Sin` turns around and notices one is a Purple Man

 [back to table of contents](/sessions/README.md)